awsdocs/amazon-pinpoint-developer-guide/doc-source/endpoints.md

 # Adding Endpoints<a name="endpoints"></a>

-An *endpoint* uniquely identifies a user device to which you can send push notifications with Amazon Pinpoint\.
-You can assign attributes to endpoints to describe your users\.
+An *endpoint* is a unique messaging destination\.
+When you send messages using Amazon Pinpoint, you send them to endpoints\.
+Examples of endpoints include email addresses, mobile phone numbers, and mobile device identifiers\.

-After you add endpoints to Amazon Pinpoint, you can segment your audience based on endpoint attributes, and you can engage these segments with tailored messaging campaigns\.
+You can add attributes to endpoints to better describe your users\.
+After you add endpoints to Amazon Pinpoint, you can create segments based on customer attributes, and then engage with your segments by sending tailored messages\.

-While the endpoint uniquely identifies the mobile device, you can assign user IDs to endpoints to uniquely identify users\.
-You can assign a single user ID to multiple endpoints\.
-In this case, the user ID would represent an individual who uses your app on multiple devices, such as an iPhone and an iPad\.
+You can associate endpoints with user IDs to identify individual users\.
+You can also associate multiple endpoints with a single user ID\.

-If your app is enabled with Amazon Pinpoint support, your app automatically registers an endpoint with Amazon Pinpoint when a new user opens the app\.
-You can also add endpoints programmatically with the Amazon Pinpoint API or the AWS SDK for Java\.
+If you're a mobile developer and you've integrated Amazon Pinpoint into your app, your app automatically registers an endpoint with Amazon Pinpoint when a new user opens it, and updates existing endpoints when returning users open it\.
+You can also add endpoints programmatically by using the Amazon Pinpoint API or an AWS SDK\.

 For more information, see [Endpoints](http://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-endpoints.html) in the *Amazon Pinpoint API Reference*\.

-## Adding Endpoints with the AWS SDK for Java<a name="endpoints-example-java"></a>
+## Adding Endpoints Programmatically<a name="endpoints-example-java"></a>

-The following example demonstrates how to add endpoints to Amazon Pinpoint with the AWS SDK for Java\.
+The following example demonstrates how to add endpoints to Amazon Pinpoint programmatically by using the AWS SDK for Java\.

 ```
 import com.amazonaws.services.pinpoint.AmazonPinpointClient;